EMPHacker/MinecraftServerLauncher/README.md

 As well as a checkbox for NoGUI, there is a field for inputing any sort of Custom Java arguments you desire.

+INSTALLATION:

+This is a standalone executable, simply place the exe in the same folder as your Minecraft server and run it.
+(NOTE: requires server.properties to be present, else it errors).
+For random MOTDs the motds.txt file must also be in the directory.

 KEY NOTES:

 Worlds are recorgnized by the .world folder extension.